 There are many different types of arrhythmia, including simple extra beats and more sustained rapid beats.
 Disturbances of rhythm can also sometimes cause slow heart beats.

 The symptoms experienced are varied.
 Some people may notice simple ‘skips and jumps’, others rapid heart beats.
 Sometimes dizziness or less commonly blackouts may occur.

-We run five specialist arrhythmia clinics at both Guy's and St Thomas'.
+We run specialist arrhythmia clinics at both Guy's and St Thomas'.
 We also provide regular pacemaker and defibrillator clinics to support the arrhythmia clinics.

 All our clinics are run by a consultants known as electrophysiologists, who treat patients with arrhythmias.